-If any modifications are required to the Required Plans or to other plans during the operating period, these modifications must be submitted to the MEP Federal Program Officer (FPO) and Regional Manager (RM) in writing and are not effective unless and until approved in writing by the NIST Grants Officer, if appropriate.
+If any modifications are required to the Required Plans or to other plans during the operating period, these modifications must be submitted to the NIST MEP Federal Program Officer (NIST FPO) and NIST MEP Regional Manager (NIST RM) in writing.
+In accordance with 2 C.F.R.
+Section 200.407, actions requiring prior approval are not effective unless and until approved in writing by the NIST Grants Officer, if appropriate.
 These modifications will be incorporated as amendments to the cooperative agreement.
-Please contact your RM or FPO if you are unsure of which Required Plans apply to your Center.
+Please contact your NIST RM or NIST FPO if you are unsure of which Required Plans apply to your Center.